w8HAQRHkTx7r/w8HAQRHkTx7r.github.io/index.md

 ## welcome
 welcome, welcome

+> # Artic Artist Birthday
+> ## Version 1 (Work in progress)
+This looks up the names of artists that were born today, searches for those artists' work in the ARTIC collection and displays the images on a PyPortal
 > # Where is the sun
 > ## Version 1.06 (Ad hoc)
 > ### Publish Date: Sep 12, 2019